dirtlordthezombieking/stone-space-age-survive-and-advance/README.md

 This project also uses json_simple 1.1 which uses the Apache Software license 2.0

-Note there are multiple programs out there called JSON simple I am simply using the one that comes with my compiler and providing the same information provided in the compilers legal information I do not know which one it is.
+Note there are multiple programs out there called JSON simple I am simply using the one that comes with the IDE i use and providing the same information provided in the IDEs legal information I do not know which one it is.